 - a) The original homologated fuel injection system must be used without any modification. - b) The fuel injectors must be stock and unaltered from the original specification and manufacture. - c) Air funnels may be altered or replaced.
-The critical dimensions of the air funnels used by the nominated reference team must be supplied to the teams purchasing the approved concession part by the nominated concession part supplier. - d) Primary throttle valves cannot be changed or modified. - e) Secondary throttle valves and shafts may be removed or fixed in the open position and the electronics may be disconnected or removed.
+The critical dimensions of the air funnels used by the nominated reference team must be supplied to the teams purchasing the eligible concession part by the nominated concession part supplier.

-- f) Variable intake tract devices cannot be added if they are not present on the homologated motorcycle and they must remain identical and operate in the same way as the homologated system.
+- d) Primary throttle valves cannot be changed or modified. - e) Variable intake tract devices cannot be added if they are not present on the homologated motorcycle and they must remain identical and operate in the same way as the homologated system.
 All the part of the variable intake tract device must remain exactly as homologated (excepting the air funnels).
-Variable intake tract devices may be replaced with fixed air funnels. - g) Air and air/fuel mixture must go to the combustion chamber exclusively through the throttle bodies. - h) If the variable intake tract actuation mechanism mount or fuel injector mount is an integrated part of the air funnel then those part alone may be redesigned maintaining the exact geometry of the original part. - i) If the mechanism link arm interferes with the air funnels then the link may be redesigned for clearance maintaining the exact linkage geometry of the original part.
+Variable intake tract devices may be replaced with fixed air funnels. - f) Air and air/fuel mixture must go to the combustion chamber exclusively through the throttle bodies. - g) If the variable intake tract actuation mechanism mount or fuel injector mount is an integrated part of the air funnel then those part alone may be redesigned maintaining the exact geometry of the original part. - h) If the mechanism link arm interferes with the air funnels then the link may be redesigned for clearance maintaining the exact linkage geometry of the original part.